Well first off, let’s be honest with each other. There are at least three types of chaos, and the How To is different for each one.

 You have a basic commitment to the idea that in order to be an effective mentor, and in order for your children to desire a great education, it’s important that you lead out and make the personal effort to get a great education.

-And you probably also get the “Inspire not Require.”
+And you probably also get the “Inspire.”

 But somewhere in those Seven Keys of Great Teaching you are cutting corners out of expediency.

 There is a certain chaos in your life—a relationship, your finances, your health, your home systems, your time commitments, etc., that is robbing you of your peace and bleeding away energy and focus from the ideal you have in mind.

 First, that ideal in your mind needs to be stared down and considered in a realistic light.
 You are clearly trying to achieve an ideal that does not acknowledge the Chaos Thing that you’re reckoning with.

 Is it a 500 pound gorilla in the room?

 Or is it a black cat—a paranoia with no substance?

 - My husband doesn’t agree with my decision to homeschool

 - My other commitments won’t allow me to follow the schedule I’ve outlined for our family